Prime Ministers (band): History

 In January 2012, the Mayor of the Metropolitan District of Quito, the Sucre National Theater and the institution Mis Bandas Nacionales de Ecuador presented Prime Ministers with two awards: The Gold Medal and the MBN Statuette for their international performance.

 On March 15, 2012, the Prime Ministers performed at SXSW festival in Austin, Texas.

 In June 2014 they released their second album, NOW, produced by Max Heyes.
 This was their first release in the United States.

 To promote the album, Prime Ministers performed at festivals including The Great Escape (Brighton, UK) and Rock X La Vida (Mexico), touring with the Chilean band La Ley throughout United States and Mexico.

 The video for the first single, "Take It Back" won the Best Video of the Year Award from the institution Mis Bandas Nacionales de Ecuador.

-Prime Ministers released the first single "New Beginnings" from their 3rd record, Asymmetric, on January 24, 2017.
-The track is described by PureVolume as having a "bouncy, rocking vibe that will make your head bob back and forth."
+Prime Ministers released the first single "New Beginnings" from their third record, Asymmetric, on January 24, 2017.
+The track was described by PureVolume as having a "bouncy, rocking vibe that will make your head bob back and forth."